 - Test learners only on materials covered in training and included in learning objectives; don’t randomly test learners on things you never covered

-Negative Conditions and Consequences: How to Turn Off Your Trainees
+Negative Conditions and Consequences: How to Turn Off Your Learners

 Mager also lists some positive conditions and consequences that decrease the chances your learners will be interested in and excited by your training topic.
 Or, in other words, the things that might turn them off from the training topic.
 These include: